-The thing about air mattresses is that they’re composed entirely of air, which means the temperature of your mattress will be warmer in summer, colder in winter.
-Thus, it behooves you to have a range of covers and sheets to hand so that you can adapt accordingly.
+The thing about air mattresses compared to normal mattresses is that they’re composed entirely of air, which means the temperature of your mattress will be warmer in summer, colder in winter.
+Thus, it behooves you to have a range of covers and bedsheets to hand so that you can adapt accordingly.
 In winter you might even want some thicker blankets to counter the cooler air emanating from inside the air mattress.
 In summer, cotton fabrics are best.

 2. Soft is better

 It is best to make sure your air mattress is resting on a softer surface, such as a rug or a mat.
 This will soften the overall feeling of resting your weary body on the mattress; it will also prevent potential slipping and sliding, which can occur if the mattress is resting on a hardwood floor.
 The base of the mattress is usually vinyl; if you’re a fairly active sleeper, ie. you move around a lot in your unconscious state, then you could end up waking yourself up through the extra movement that hardwood floors might enable.

 People use toppers on their regular beds, and they can also work wonderfully on air mattresses.
 Typically the air mattress is made from a rubbery substance that is designed to expand and contract, so the better the fabric and texture of your sleeping surface the more comfortable your night’s sleep will be.
 If your air mattresses are only used rarely then your mattress topper can become a part of your regular bed, too, so that you won’t have to worry about storage space.